ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 # Software:
 **New from version 9.5.2**<br>
 If OpenWeatherMap is activated, the outside temperature and outside air humidity are <br>
-now also displayed on the website. <br>
+now also displayed on the Website. <br>
 **New from version 9.5.1**<br>
 Date and Calendar Week View improved <br>
 **New from version 9.5.0**<br>